Best Chai Tea Recipe

 - Green Cardamom pods – Green cardamoms are the best to use here

 - Black tea bags – Or you can use loose-leaf black tea

 - Half & half – Or whole milk.

 - Sugar – To make it sweet, of course!

 How To Make Homemade Chai Tea

 - Mix.
-Press the cardamom pods until they crack.
-Bring the water, tea, star anise, cinnamon, and cardamom to a boil.
+Crush the cardamom pods until they crack.
+Bring the water, tea, star anise, cinnamon, and cardamom to a boil in a large saucepan.

-Get The Full (Printable) Chai Latte Recipe Below!
+Get The Full (Printable) Best Chai Latte Recipe + Video Below!

 Best Chai Tea Recipe Tips

-Make-Ahead Chai – You can make chai several days ahead and rewarm it when needed.
+You can make chai several days ahead and rewarm it when needed.
 Just keep it in an airtight container in the fridge, and leave the spices in the chai until ready to serve.
-The longer they sit in the tea the bolder the flavor will be.
+The longer they sit in the tea, the bolder the flavor will be.
 You can refrigerate this chai for up to 10 days if you have any chai leftover!